 An exemption list is a list of the types of actions an agency considers to not rise to the level of requiring further environmental review.
 It is a guidance document that agencies use to communicate to agency staff and the public the types of actions that could be exempt from further environmental review.
-Because agencies engage in different activities, each agency generally prepares its own exemption list.
+Because agencies engage in different activities, each agency generally finds it useful to prepares its own exemption list.